ratiz-glitch/mtkclient/README.md

 Depending on the firmware/software version reported by Kobo (More > Settings > Device information > Sotware version), U-Boot will react differently to an unsigned FIT image.

-If the version is 4.45.23697, it seems to enter into a recovery mode and it will reset the device to the version 4.39.22468 in my case.
+If the version is 4.45.23697, the device is automatically rolled back to an older firmware version (4.39.22468 in my case), and if I remember correctly all user data is lost.

-If the version is 4.39.22468, U-Boot will complain that it failed to verify the signature and will open a shell.
-The shell is accessible through UART.
+If the version is 4.39.22468, U-Boot will complain that it failed to verify the signature and drops to a shell accessible via UART.
 It is possible to bypass the signature check by setting the environment variable `verify` to `no` with `setenv verify no`.
 Then, the unsigned kernel can be booted with the command `boot`.
-Unfortunately, it is not possible to set permanently the environment variable
+Unfortunately, environment variables are embedded in the U-Boot binary, so this change cannot be made permanent without patching the binary itself.
+Moreover LK also verifies the signature of the FIT image containing U-Boot.